Where to Eat in Baguio: 12 Best Restaurants, Famous Spots, Must-Try Food

 Photo by @andreaaareyes on Instagram

-Situated on a ridge in San Carlos Heights, the Foggy Mountain Cookhouse offers its guests a spacious alfresco dining area.
-The restaurant gives off a cozy ambiance as it is the home of its owner, Chef Babes Reyes.
-True to its name, patrons can get a great view of the landscape, often covered in some fog, nearby when seating in the alfresco area.
-The entire menu draws a lot of inspiration from the cuisine in the Mediterranean, which consists of healthy recipes that make use of olive oil, fruits, and vegetables.
+Situated on a ridge in Baguio City, the Foggy Mountain Cookhouse offers guests a spacious alfresco dining area with stunning views.
+As the home of its owner, Chef Babes Reyes, the restaurant exudes a cozy, welcoming ambiance.
+True to its name, diners can enjoy the sight of the surrounding landscape, often blanketed in fog, while seated in the alfresco area.
+The menu draws heavy inspiration from Mediterranean cuisine, featuring healthy recipes that make use of olive oil, fruits, and vegetables.

-The restaurant is well-known for its oven-roasted whole chicken, which is butterflied and marinated with fresh Italian herbs before being placed in a brick oven.
-Another favorite is the porchetta, which is Chef Babes' take on the classic Italian roast pork.
-For his version, the dish is a rolled boneless pork belly seasoned with Mediterranean herbs, red wine, and raisins.
+The restaurant is best known for its oven-roasted whole chicken, which is butterflied and marinated with fresh Italian herbs before being roasted in a brick oven.
+Another favorite is the porchetta, Chef Babes' take on the classic Italian roast pork.
+His version features a rolled, boneless pork belly seasoned with Mediterranean herbs, red wine, and raisins.

-To ensure that each guest eats a delicious meal, the cookhouse requires everyone to book a reservation at least one day before their preferred date.
-Chef Babes also encourages guests to pre-order as some dishes may take a whole day to properly season and prepare.
+To ensure every guest enjoys a delicious, well-prepared meal, the cookhouse requires reservations at least one day in advance.
+Chef Babes also encourages pre-ordering, as some dishes take an entire day to properly season and prepare.

 9. Café By The Ruins